Giardia

 - gas and bloating.

-Giardia symptoms appear between 3 and 25 days (usually 7–10 days) after becoming infected.
-You can be ill for 3–4 days, then feel better, then the symptoms may come back.
+Giardia symptoms appear between 3 and 25 days (usually 7 to 10 days) after becoming infected.
+You can be sick for 3 to 4 days, then feel better, then the symptoms may come back.
 If you don’t get treatment, this can continue and you can be infectious for months.

 Giardia is a notifiable disease.
-This means that if you are found to have giardia, your doctor will notify the Public Health Service.
+This means that if you are found to have giardia, your healthcare provider will let the Public Health Service know.
 Someone from your local public health team may contact you to find out how you picked up the parasite.
 This helps them trace the source of infection to reduce the risk of a large outbreak.

-Most people with giardia will get better without treatment.
-If your doctor decides that you do need treatment, you may be prescribed antibiotics such as ornidazole or metronidazole, which kill the parasite in your poo and prevent the spread of the infection.
+Many people with giardia will get better without treatment.
+If your healthcare provider decides you need treatment, you may be prescribed antibiotics such as ornidazole or metronidazole, which kill the parasite in your poo and prevent the spread of the infection.

-Medicines for diarrhoea, such as loperamide and Diastop®, are not routinely recommended.
-They can make things worse as it can prolong the diarrhoea and there is a risk that you could develop a serious complication, toxic megacolon.
-Medicines for diarrhoea are also not recommended for use in children under 12 years.
-Before taking them, check with your doctor whether they are safe for you.
+Medicines for diarrhoea, such as loperamide, are not routinely recommended.
+They can make things worse by prolonging the diarrhoea and there is a risk that you could develop a serious complication called toxic megacolon.
+Medicines for diarrhoea are also not recommended for children under 12 years.
+Before taking them, talk to your healthcare provider about whether they are safe for you.

-Many people develop a temporary milk intolerance after giardiasis, so you may find it best not to consume milk and lactose-containing foods for approximately one month after treatment.
+Many people develop a temporary milk intolerance after having giardia, so you may find it best not to consume milk and lactose-containing foods for about a month after treatment.

 Stay away from school, early childhood centres or work until 48 hours (2 days) after the symptoms have gone.
-However, as giardia infection is a notifiable disease (see diagnosis above) you will need to check with your doctor first.
+However, as giardia infection is a notifiable disease (see diagnosis above) you will need to check with your healthcare provider first.

-The best way to prevent giardia infection is to practice good hygiene by doing the following:
+The best way to prevent giardia infection is to have good hygiene by doing the following:

-- Wash your hands frequently and properly after going to the toilet, handling animals, changing nappies, and before preparing food and drinks.
+- Wash your hands often and properly after going to the toilet, handling animals, changing nappies, and before preparing food and drinks.

 - Clean, sanitize, or disinfect toys and surfaces.

-- At the pool, lake, and other swimming areas, do not swallow the water.
+- At the pool, lake, and other swimming areas, don't swallow the water.
 When tramping or walking in parks, farms and national reserves, check if the streams or rivers are known to have any giardia.

 - Avoid drinking unboiled tap water and eating uncooked foods when travelling in countries where the water supply may be unsafe.